aiven/aiven-docs/docs/products/clickhouse/howto/data-service-integration.md

 To create an integration with a new service in the **Data service integrations** wizard:

-1. Use the **Select data service type** menu to select the option for no data service type.
+1. Use the **Select data service type** menu to select the blank option for no data service type.
 1. In the **Data service integrations** view, select **Create service**.
 1. [Set up the new service](/docs/platform/howto/create_new_service).